AY2526S1-CS2103T-W10-2/tp/docs/UserGuide.md

 ### Unlinking people and properties : `unlink`

-Unlinks people from properties as buyers and sellers, at the same time, by their UUIDs.
+Unlinks people from properties as buyers and sellers, at the same time, by their IDs.

 Format: `link c/CONTACT_ID... p/PROPERTY_ID...`

-* `CONTACT_ID` and `PROPERTY_ID` refer to the UUIDs of the people and properties being linked respectively.
+* `CONTACT_ID` and `PROPERTY_ID` refer to the IDs of the people and properties being linked respectively.
 * `unlink` can unlink any number of properties and people at once (excluding none).

 For more information on the parameters, click [here](#command-parameters).

 ### Showing properties associated with a contact : `showproperties`

-Displays all properties associated with a specific contact by their UUID.
+Displays all properties associated with a specific contact by their ID.

 Format: `showproperties CONTACT_ID`

-* `CONTACT_ID` refers to the UUID of the contact shown in the contact list.
+* `CONTACT_ID` refers to the unique ID of the contact shown in the contact list.
 * The view automatically switches to show the property list.
 * If no properties are found, suggestions will be provided.